 If you are a chicken owner in a part of the world where you experience cold temperatures in winter, or fast temperature drops, you may be wondering if you should add heat to your chicken coop and how much heat your chickens need to stay warm.

 We have a lot of experience around this subject, as we started keeping chickens (and honey bees) when we lived in the sub arctic, where temperatures would get into the -40's C (which is the same in Fahrenheit).

 When to add heat to your chicken coop

-Before talking about best chicken coop heaters, let's first talk about when and why you should add heat to your coop .
+Before talking about best chicken coop heaters or a good chicken coop warmer, let's first talk about when and why you should add heat to your coop .

 You should add heat to your chicken coop if the temperature is below freezing and your chicken water will freeze.
 At that point, you will want to add enough heat to keep the water thawed, but not enough to keep your chicken coop warm.

 If you are raising chickens, you know they are not like people, but rather, they are more like little furnaces.
 Chickens build a tolerance to temperature variations and have feathers to cover their skin.
 They also will perch up high and close to each other when it gets cold you will notice.